 I headed into the main square and was totally surprised by the buildings!
 I really felt like i was in Europe with the plaza square, fountain and bright coloured buildings.

 I followed the signs to the Ruins of St Pauls Cathedral and pushed my way through the very busy streets and all of a sudden it was in front of me and its a pretty impressive structure!

-As i was there on my own and wasn’t there to gamble it was a bit of a case of walk in and then walk back out but it was cool to see!
+As I was there on my own and wasn’t there to gamble it was a bit of a case of walk in and then walk back out but it was cool to see!

-I headed straight to see the canal which is also in Vegas and i felt like i had stepped back in time to my Vegas trip in 2011!
+I headed straight to see the canal which is also in Las Vegas and I felt like I had stepped back in time to my Vegas trip in 2011!
 It was cool to have a look around and of course there were plenty of shops and a McDonald’s and Starbucks.

-From here i had to buy my return ticket and like when i arrived all the ones within the next hour had sold out so i got some dumplings and waited for my ferry back to Hong Kong!
+From here I had to buy my return ticket and like when I arrived all the ones within the next hour had sold out so I got some dumplings and waited for my ferry back to Hong Kong!

 Remember to take your passport with you and have your departure form that was given back to you on arrival in Hong Kong as they will take it when you leave Hong Kong and then you are given another arrival and departure form while on the boat back to Hong Kong.
 You do not need to complete anything to get into Macau